Alumni

 Joyce’s professional interests pivoted to focus on civil liberty issues, specifically on access to information and privacy rights in British Columbia.
 She was the Program Director and Interim Executive Director for the BC Freedom of Information and Privacy Association (FIPA) where she worked to develop policy and to reform BC’s and Canada’s information and privacy laws.
 During her tenure with BC FIPA, Joyce also completed her Master of Public Administration from the University of Victoria in 2021 where she focused on the political and social economy of public policy with emphasis on the power dynamics between the different levels and types of government.

-Joyce is currently the Privacy & FOI Officer with the College of Pharmacists of British Columbia where she is responsible for managing their privacy management program to ensure that operating standards are met in alignment with the College’s statutory mandate, strategic plan, and values.
+Joyce is currently the Access and Privacy Manager with the College of Physicians and Surgeons of British Columbia where she is responsible for managing their access to information and privacy management programs to ensure that operating standards are met in alignment with the College’s statutory mandate, strategic plan, and values.
 She works closely with other provincial regulatory bodies and various BC government ministries.

-In addition, Joyce has also started her own privacy consulting business, which helps small- and medium-sized businesses meet their privacy compliance requirements.
+In addition, Joyce is also the Founder and Principal Consultant of her own privacy consulting business, which helps small- and medium-sized businesses meet their privacy compliance requirements.

 The skills and confidence Joyce gained through her time at SIS allowed her to pursue a professional career in governance and civil liberties.
 She says that the ability to leverage network connections with various public sector organizations, government ministries, and external stakeholders, as well as the ability to conduct thorough research and analysis, and manage diverse and competing priorities, stem from her experiences in SIS.